 Google the word “autism” and you can find many definitions.
 According to the Diagnostic and Statistical Manual of Mental Disorders, 5th Edition (DSM-V) from the American Psychiatric Association, autism spectrum disorder (ASD) is a neurological condition.
 It is identified by persistent deficits in social communication and social interaction across contexts, not accounted for by general developmental delays, and manifest by specific symptoms.

-- ASD occurs in children across ethnic, racial and socioeconomic groups
+- ASD can occur in children regardless of ethnic, racial, or socioeconomic status

-- Rates of autism are significantly higher in the United States than other developed countries
+- Rates of autism are significantly higher in the United States than in other developed countries

-- The United States has seen a steep increase in ASD since 2003
+- The United States has seen a steep increase in ASD diagnoses since 2003

 - The Centers for Disease Control (CDC) estimates that in the U.S., an average of 1 in 45 children will have ASD

 - Children with autism are more likely to be boys